-$^3Breakdown product of Atrazine.
-No reference point available, MCL for Atrazine of 3 <math display="inline">\mu g/L$ is used.
+3Breakdown product of Atrazine.
+No reference point available, MCL for Atrazine of 3 μg/L is used.

-The Atrazine and Desethyl Atrazine concentrations in wells 3400101, 3400501 and 3400801 have been tracked over time to determine if the concentration trend (Figures 3 and 4).
-Atrazine and Desethyl Atrazine concentrations in all three wells have decreased into the Level 1 category in 2008 and 2009 (Figures 3 and 4).
+2009 (Figures 3 and 4).
 In general, a similar pattern of degradation and decrease in concentration has been observed for the three wells.